Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/ActionsApi.md

 To sort the entities in a specific order, you can use the **ASC** and **DESC** keywords for any field.

-  'fields':  // any | A list of field names.
+  'fields':  // Array<string> | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.